MenuDocs/erela.js/README.md

     client.init(client.user.id);
 });

+// Here we send voice data to lavalink whenever the bot joins a voice channel to play audio in the channel. client.on("raw", d => client.music.updateVoiceState(d));

 client.on("message", async message => {
     if (message.content.startsWith("!play")) {
         // Retrieves tracks with your query and the requester of the track(s).